-Marshall Parameters
+3.2 Marshall Parameters

-Table 3 shows the Bulk Specific Gravity (G{sb}) in paraffin oil of aggregates used in the mixture designs.
+Table 3 shows the Bulk Specific Gravity ( $G{sb}$ ) in paraffin oil of aggregates used in the mixture designs.
 Paraffin oil was utilized because of its absorption, which is similar to that of asphalt.
-Also given are the optimum asphalt contents (B_o) used in the production of the specimens for the Indirect Stripping Tensile Test.
-The Marshall parameters corresponding to B_o are also included.
+Also given are the optimum asphalt contents ( $B_o$ ) used in the production of the specimens for the Indirect Stripping Tensile Test.
+The Marshall parameters corresponding to $B_o$ are included as well.

 According to the results presented in Table 3, compliance is achieved with the Spanish PG-3 requirements for HMA used as a base course material in low volume roads having heavy traffic category T3.
-Traffic category T3 refers to the following interval of Annual Average Daily Heavy Traffic: $50 \le AADT_H < 200$.
+Traffic category T3 refers to the following interval of Annual Average Daily Heavy Traffic: $50 \le AADT_H < 200$ .

-It can be seen in Table 3 that the specific gravity (Gsb) of the aggregates diminishes upon incorporation of the RA.
+It can be seen in Table 3 that the specific gravity (Gsb) of the aggregates diminishes upon the incorporation of the RA.
 This translates to a lower unit weight (UW) of the mixtures.
-This tendency is accentuated by the increase in air voids (Va) and in voids in the aggregate (VMA) upon incorporation of greater percentages of RA, despite the simultaneous increase in binder content.
-This is, the compaction operation was less efficient in the mixes incorporating RA.
+This tendency is accentuated by the increase in air voids (Va) and in voids in the aggregate (VMA) upon the addition of greater percentages of RA, despite the simultaneous increase in binder content.
+That is to say, the compaction operation was less efficient in the mixes incorporating RA.

-Considering the appearance of the mixtures during their production (Figure 3), these tendencies can be related to the high level of absorption of the cement mortar on the RA which causes a higher binder demand.
-This results in the mixtures with RA being short of binder, despite containing more binder than the reference mixtures.
+Considering the appearance of the mixtures during their production (Figure 3), these tendencies can be related to the high level of absorption of the cement mortar in the RA which causes a higher binder demand.
+This results in the mixtures with RA being short on binder, despite containing more binder than the reference mixtures.

-It would be advisable when working in the laboratory with this type of recycled material to give the mixture time to stand at a high temperature before being compacted.
-This would allow time for the absorption of the binder by the cement mortar and, as a result, a higher binder content would be obtained than that obtained without standing time to facilitate absorption.
+It would be advisable, when working in the laboratory with this type of recycled material, to give the mixture time to stand at a high temperature before being compacted.
+This would allow time for the absorption of the binder by the cement mortar, resulting in a higher binder content than what would be obtained without the standing time allotted to facilitate absorption.